The Scientific Name of Palm Oil: What You Need to Know

 When it comes to palm oil, it’s important to know where it comes from.
 This edible vegetable oil is extracted from the fruit of oil palm trees, and its scientific name is Elaeis guineensis.

-See also Buy Palm Oil Near Me
+See also Buy Palm Oil Edo State

 This name refers specifically to the African oil palm, which is the primary source of palm oil used in cooking and many processed products.
 So, next time you see palm oil on a label, remember that it originates from Elaeis guineensis!